 Table 3 shows the mineral analysis of both extracts which revealed that the unfermented extract contained higher concentrations of most minerals, including calcium, magnesium, potassium, sodium, zinc, and copper.
 The higher concentrations of these minerals in the unfermented plant extracts can be due to the minimal processing they undergo.
 However, the fermented extract exhibited significantly higher levels of iron and manganese, indicating that fermentation can enhance the bioavailability of certain minerals.
 The increase in iron content is particularly significant, as iron is a crucial mineral involved in oxygen transport and energy production.
 Manganese, a key cofactor for several antioxidant enzymes, may contribute to the enhanced enzymatic antioxidant defense in the fermented extract.
 However, the presence of unique compounds in the fermented extract indicates that fermentation not only modifies the phytochemical composition but also promotes the synthesis of additional bioactive compounds.
-These newly formed components may contribute to health benefits and could be utilized in managing oxidative stress and associated chronic diseases22.
+These newly formed associated chronic diseases.